braincore/hai-cli/README.md

   multi-account setups.
 - `hai -m <model>` - Force the AI model.
-- `hai set-key <provider> <key>` - Set API keys for providers (openai, anthropic, deepseek, google).
+- `hai set-key <provider> <key>` - Set API keys for providers (openai, anthropic, deepseek, google, xai).
 You don't need to do this if you've subscribed to hai.

 ### More config options